M C14 (Clonazepam 1 mg)

-Clonazepam is used in the treatment of panic disorder; bipolar disorder; seizure prevention; periodic limb movement disorder; sleep paralysis (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Clonazepam is used in the treatment of anxiety; benzodiazepine withdrawal; bipolar disorder; chronic myofascial pain; panic disorder (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Clonazepam 1 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.

 See also related documents.

 - 1 mg

 - 8.00 mm